jbcodeforce/yarfba/docs/serverless/lambda.md

 Extracted from [the Top best practices and tips for building Serverless applications video](https://broadcast.amazon.com/videos/349995)

-???- "Be sure to measure concurrency correcly"
+???- "Be sure to measure concurrency correctly"
     Concurrency = TPS * Duration.
-Ex 100 Tx/s for and average duration of 500ms = so concurrency id 50, but is it taks 2s per tx, then c=200.
+Ex 100 Tx/s for and average duration of 500ms = so concurrency id 50, but is it takes 2s per tx, then c=200.
 So Optimize for duration <1 and monitor ConcurrentExecutions metric.

 ???- "Lambda bursting and scaling"
     Burst limit may differ per region.
-Each new lambda invocation reuse available execution contexts, and it creates new contexts until the account concurrency limit is reached.
+Each new lambda invocation reuses available execution contexts, and it creates new contexts until the account concurrency limit is reached.
 So initial burst is subject to the account concurrency limit which may be 1000, but it then scales by +500 contexts per minute until burst limit (3000), once the burst limit is reached, all other requests are throttled.
     ![](./images/bursting.png){ width=600 }

 ???- "Reuse the execution environment properly"